cantel/faser-daq/scripts/RunControl/README.md

 The run control server can be configured using the `serverconfiguration.json` file (example [here](https://gitlab.cern.ch/faser/online/faser-daq/-/blob/new-rcgui/scripts/RunControl/daqControl/serverconfiguration.json) )

-- "SSO_enabled" : 0 or 1  (if the rcgui uses CERN for authentication, require Keycloak to work)
+- `SSO_enabled` : 0 or 1  (if the rcgui uses CERN for authentication, require Keycloak to work)
-- "serverlog_location_name" : the path to the server log file.
+- `serverlog_location_name`: the path to the server log file.
-- "timeout_session_expiration_mins" : (default: 120) Time after which the user is logged out of the session
+- `timeout_session_expiration_mins` : (default: 120) Time after which the user is logged out of the session
-- "timeout_interlock_secs" : (default: 120) Time before the control of the rcgui by a user is lifted (if the user does not take any action on it)
+- `timeout_interlock_secs` : (default: 120) Time before the control of the rcgui by a user is lifted (if the user does not take any action on it)
-- "LOGOUT_URL": Link used to log out of your CERN account
+- `LOGOUT_URL`: Link used to log out of your CERN account
-- "timeout_rootCommands_secs": timeout for the individual root commands
+- `timeout_rootCommands_secs`: timeout for the individual root commands
+- `persistent_notification_delay` : time between two mattermost reminders (in seconds)
+- `ok_alerts` : if mattermost "ok" alerts are sent when a module goes into normal state.